-This bill establishes an Uncompensated Health Care Fund, to be administered by the New Hampshire Department of Insurance, aimed at supporting non-profit safety net health care providers that deliver medically necessary care to uninsured individuals and those on Medicaid.
+This bill establishes an Uncompensated Health Care Fund, administered by the Department of Insurance in New Hampshire, to support non-profit safety net health care providers serving uninsured individuals and those on Medicaid.
 The fund will be financed through a surcharge on commercial insurers, reinsurers, and trusts managing self-insured plans.
-Key legal changes include the insertion of a new section, RSA 400-A:39-c, which details the fund's creation and administration, and amendments to RSA 404-G that define the fund and establish the assessment mechanism.
-Notably, the bill prohibits passing the costs of these assessments onto consumers through increased premiums or claims costs.
+Key legal changes include the insertion of a new section, RSA 400-A:39-c, which details the fund's creation and funding mechanism, and amendments to existing statutes to ensure that the costs of the assessment cannot be recovered by insurance carriers or passed on to consumers.
+The bill also mandates the formation of an advisory committee to recommend criteria for determining the annual level of uncompensated care to be funded and allocation formulas for qualified providers.

 Statutes affected: Introduced: 404-G:1, 404-G:2, 6:12